zhangtianshu/zhangtianshu.github.io/_pages/about.md

 - **Learning Paradigm**: instruction tuning and federated learning.

-*I'm actively looking for collaborators.
-Feel free to drop me an email if you are interested in working with me!*
+*I'm actively looking for a job in industry starting in 2026!
+Please feel free to reach out if you'd like to discuss potential opportunities.*

 News
 ======
 - 09/2025: 1 paper is accepted at NeurIPS 2025.
+- 09/2025: 1 paper is accepted at NeurIPS 2025 AI4Science Workshop.
 - 06/2025: 1 paper is accepted at VLDB 2025.
 - 06/2025: 1 paper is accepted at ICML 2025 Workshop WCUA.
+- 02/2025: Give a talk: LLM Agents for Science.
+(OCWIC 25 AI Research)
+- 02/2025: Give a talk: TableLlama: Towards Open Large Generalist Models for Tables.
+(OCWIC 25 AI Research)
+- 02/2025: Give a talk: Unleashing the Potential of Large Language Models for Clinical and Translational Science: Application to Addressing Unmet Social Needs of Patients.
+(Clinical and Translational Science Institute in OSU)
+- 08/2024: Give a talk: Schema Evolution Adaptive NL2SQL.
+(Adobe Research Summit)
 - 05/2024: Excited to start my internship at Adobe (San Jose)!
-- 03/2024: 1 paper is accepted at NAACL 2024 as an oral paper(145/2434=6.0%)!🔥🔥🔥.
+- 03/2024: 1 paper is accepted at NAACL 2024 as an oral paper (145/2434=6.0%)!🔥🔥🔥.
 - 11/2023: Check out our new preprint: [TableLlama: Towards Open Large Generalist Models for Tables](https://osu-nlp-group.github.io/TableLlama/).
 - 10/2023: 1 paper is accepted at EMNLP 2023.
 - 07/2023: 1 paper is accepted as a demo paper at SIGDIAL 2023.